gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/types-of-withdrawals.md

 ## Age-based in-service withdrawals

 An age-based in-service withdrawal is a one-time withdrawal that you can make from your TSP account when you’re at or after age 591/2.
+We determine your age based on the date of birth reported by your employing agency or service.
+If that date is incorrect, you must ask your agency or service to change it.

 ### Eligibility rules